top of page

 The adjective 'adequate' has its etymological origins in the Latin word 'adecuatus,' which is formed from 'ad,' meaning 'to,' and 'aecuus,' meaning 'equal' or 'level.'
 Originally, 'adecuatus' conveyed the concept of being on an equal level or being suitable for a particular purpose.
 As it transitioned into English, it became 'adequate,' describing something that is sufficient, suitable, or enough to meet a particular need or purpose.
 Its etymology underscores the idea that something is on par with what is required, highlighting its capability to fulfill specific standards or requirements adequately.

-Quiz: Find the meaning of the adjective adequate:
+Find the correct meaning of the adjective adequate:

 Try Again!